Don’t Spend $100 on a Massage. Here’s How to Find Cheap Ones

 There are massage schools in just about every city, and all those massage therapist students need to train on actual people.
 Just like when you get a haircut at a cosmetology school, a teacher will supervise the student massage therapist providing your massage.
 While the students are still learning massage techniques — and they’re not obligated to focus on a specific area of your body — I’ve never had a disappointing experience at a massage school.

-These tend to be full-body massages, and the schools try to make them mimic spa experiences.
-You’ll be on a massage bed with clean sheets.
-Typically, you’ll have your own room, but some schools put a few people in each room (ask beforehand).
+These tend to be full-body massages, and the schools try to make them mimic spa experiences as much as possible You’ll be on a massage bed with clean sheets and typically have your own room, but some schools put a few people in each room (ask beforehand).
 Unlike regular massages, you may not be able to request a specific gender for your therapist.
-The massages tend to be about $20 per hour, with more discounts for seniors and for those in the military.
+The massages tend to be about $20 per hour, with more discounts for seniors and those in the military.

 2. Try a Subscription Service